UVADS/cs5012/README.md

 ### Modules

-Notes
+Notes from Course Developer
-- contains old branding
+- contains old DSI branding
-- ask that coding assignments be submitted as ipynb
+- ask that all coding assignments be submitted as ipynb
+- currently reviewing each Module to check if anything needs to be added/modified (completeness check)

 - M0: Course Prerequisites: Discrete Mathematics
   - completeness: complete